 |£1,420 to £2,020

-Please be aware, if you have 2 attachment of earnings orders set up the amounts deducted will be different.
-This is because your 2nd deduction is a percentage of your net pay after the 1st deduction has been taken.
+If you have 2 attachment of earnings orders set up the amounts deducted will be different.
+This is because the 2nd deduction is a percentage of your net pay after the 1st deduction is taken.

 Yes.
-The deduction is worked out using your net earnings.
+Your employer will use your net earnings to work out the deductions.
 If you work extra hours and your pay increases, the amount deducted will also increase.

 Yes.
-The deduction is worked out using your net earnings.
+Your employer will use your net earnings to work out the deductions.
 If your earnings reduce, the amount deducted will also reduce.
 If you know that your earnings are too low to make deductions, please contact us straight away.

-Your employer will keep a record of how much is left to clear the attachment order and should stop making deductions once the amount is paid in full.
+Your employer will keep a record of how much you need to pay to clear the attachment order.
+They should stop making deductions once you have paid the amount in full.
 You can also view the payments made to your account by signing in or requesting to view your account online.

 Log in or request to view your account online